neeraj-lad/neeraj-lad.github.io/quotes.md

 <i>Start where you are.
 Use what you have.
 Do what you can - <b>Arthur Ashe</b></i>
 </p>

-Here I will list down quotes which I intend to remember:
+Here I will list down the quotes which I intend to remember:

 1. Start by doing what's necessary; then do what's possible; and suddenly you are doing the impossible - Francis of Assisi